oktadev/spring-boot-ionic-example/TUTORIAL.md

 ionic serve
 ```

-This will open your default browser on http://localhost:8100.
+This will open your default browser on (http://localhost:8100).
 You can use Chrome’s device toolbar to see what the application will look like on most mobile devices.

 Stormpath allows you to easily integrate authentication into an Ionic 2 application.
 It also provides [integration for a number of backend frameworks](https://docs.stormpath.com/), making it easy to verify the JWT you get when logging in.

-Thanks to the [recent release of our Client API](https://stormpath.com/blog/client-api-authentication-mobile-frontend), you can now authenticate directly against our API without needing to hit your server with our integration installed.
+Thanks to the [recent release of Stormpath's Client API](https://stormpath.com/blog/client-api-authentication-mobile-frontend), you can now authenticate directly without needing to hit your server with a Stormpath SDK integration installed.
 This article shows you how to do just that in an Ionic application.

 Install the [Angular components for Stormpath](https://github.com/stormpath/stormpath-sdk-angular) using npm.